 Capital gains are the money you make, or profit, when you sell an asset, such as a home, and are taxed at a different rate than regular income if held for over one year

 Home sellers are eligible to exclude federal capital gains taxes on the sale of their primary residence on profits up to $250,000 for a single filer or $500,000 for joint returns as long as they owned and lived in their home for 2 of the past 5 years

 Home sellers are eligible for the capital gains tax exclusion on investment or rental properties if they lived in the property for a two-year period of time out of the last 5 years

 Selling your house can be a joyous occasion as you move on to the next phase of your life.
 But before you move too far along, you need to understand the potential tax consequences of selling your home.
 A little tax planning could save you a lot of money on taxes.

 You may not have to pay any federal income tax on your house sale thanks to a significant capital gains exclusion, but not everyone qualifies.
-Here’s what you need to know about the capital gains taxes you may have to pay before selling your home.
+Here's what you need to know about if you need to pay capital gains taxes when selling your home.

 What is capital gains tax?